rhammell/autosight/README.md

 The script will output the hash value returned by the metagraph after successfully validating and combining the dummy data.
 Reward tokens are minted for the provided wallet address in the script.

 In a browser, navigate to the following custom endpoints to view the metagraph's state:
-- `<:your_metagraph_L0_url>/data-application/images`: Returns a list of image records, stored in the metagraph's on chain state
+- `<:your_metagraph_L0_url>/data-application/images`: Returns a list of image records, stored in the metagraph's on chain state.
+(Ex. `http://localhost:9200/data-application/images`)
 - `<:your_metagraph_L0_url>/data-application/pending-rewards`: Returns a list of pending rewards records, stored in the metagraph's calculated state.
+(Ex. `http://localhost:9200/data-application/pending-rewards`)
 - `<:your_metagraph_L0_url>/data-application/rewards`: Returns a list of addresses and their total minted tokens, stored in the metagraph's calculated state.
+(Ex. `http://localhost:9200/data-application/rewards`)

 After testing is complete, restart the metagraph from its genesis snapshot to remove the dummy data: